-From Oxford Immunotec’s Spotlight Series on TB, a review of the Borderline result category of the T-SPOT.®TB test.
+From Oxford Immunotec’s Spotlight Series on TB, an overview of the global impact of Mycobacterium tuberculosis on children.

 Join Dr. Juzar Ali as he provides an update on identification, screening, and management of TB and non-tuberculosis mycobacteria (NTM) in non-HIV immune compromised patients seen specially in Rheumatology practices.
 Dr. Ali also discusses practical issues faced by physicians taking care of patients being treated with immune suppressive medications and biologic agents.